Health & Safety Dilemma: Are SHOs Failing Their Duty in Accident Cases? How Should We Respond?

 gnvhari

-2. Checking and evaluating the effectiveness of the action taken or proposed to prevent personal injuries.
+2. Checking and evaluating the effectiveness of actions taken or proposed to prevent personal injuries.

 3. Coordinating and conducting all safety studies.

-5. Advising the purchase and stores department in ensuring high quality and availability of personal protective equipment.
+5. Advising the purchase and stores department to ensure high quality and availability of personal protective equipment.

 6. Advising and carrying out plant safety inspections to observe the physical conditions of work, work practices, and procedures followed by the workers, and providing advice on measures to adopt for removing unsafe physical conditions and preventing unsafe actions by workers.